 What is ionized water?

-Tap water, well water and spring water aren’t pure water.
-They contains minerals and other substances.
-What a water by a water ionizer does is change the composition of the minerals in tap water.
+Tap water, well water, and spring water aren’t pure water.
+They contain minerals and other substances.
+What water by a water ionizer does is change the composition of the minerals in tap water.
 Water ionizers convert the mineral carbonates in water into mineral hydroxides.
 These mineral hydroxides give alkaline ionized water properties that make it different from tap water.

 Skeptics say there’s no such thing as microclustered water, they’re right

 Water molecules can’t be microclustered.
 They don’t cluster together in groups.
 Microclustering is a sales fiction made up by Enagic Corporation.
 Skeptics call microclustering pseudoscience, and they’re right.

 When a water ionizer makes alkaline ionized water the mineral carbonate compounds in water are separated by the process of electrodialysis.
 The alkaline minerals in the water become mineral hydrates.
 Those hydrate minerals are what makes the water better than plain water.

 There are studies that prove the skeptics wrong Skeptics dismiss health claims made about alkaline ionized water by claiming that there aren’t any studies.
 But there are over 40 clinical studies mostly from Japan and Korea.
 In addition, studies done in the United States that have documented health benefits such as:

 - There is a positive link between alkaline water and bone health

 - Weight loss